adriandevos/Avocado-Exploration/README.md

 ```
 ### Exploration
 We see that this dataset includes two types of avocados.

-**I'm hoping to understand how conventional and organic avocados differ in price and volume of sales, and also how seasonality & supply affects price and sales.**
 ```
 levels(avo$type)
 [1] "conventional" "organic"
 ```
 Upon first glance, we see conventional avocados accounting for 97.2% of sales, while organic avocados account for only 2.8%

 | Type         | Average Volume | Percent       |